johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-14-bicep-static-web-apps-linked-backends/index.md

 ## Introduction

-While Azure Static Web Apps ship with their own Azure Functions backend, you can also link to an existing Azure Functions instance.
+Azure Static Web Apps ship with their own slightly restricted Azure Functions backend; it does not have all of the triggers of the standard offering.
+If you should need that wider featureset, you can link to an existing Azure Functions instance instead.
 This is known as the "bring your own functions" approach and is [documented here](https://learn.microsoft.com/en-us/azure/static-web-apps/functions-bring-your-own).
-You can also do the same with Azure Container Apps.
-This post will demonstrate how to do this with functions, with Bicep.
+The back end doesn't have to be Azure Functions; it could be Azure Container Apps also.
+This post will demonstrate how to do this with Azure Functions and with Bicep.

 ## The Function App Bicep